AriJijon/training_gitgub/commands_git.md

 ## tools to check the history and travel in time

-git log is for help
-git diff and git show is to compare the last and the new changes
+git log is to show the history git diff and git show is to compare the last and the new changes